Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I have something in my hair, that is eating my hair and biting me

 It sounds like you may have head lice, even if it is something else the shampoo that is used to kill head lice should kill whatever it is.
 I would try the head lice shampoo that can be found at any drugstore.
 Be sure to follow the directions exactly as the box instructs.
 You will need to not only treat your head but your bedding and surrounding areas will need to be washed in hot water.
+Be sure to wash your brushes and and hair accessories also.

 I have the same problem with the little black bugs.
 They are hard and shiny and come out of my hair, my butt, my skin...basically every pore on my body that has a hair in it.
 I have no idea what they are but I have been bothered for years.
 Recently we painted the top floor of our house, got brand new furniture, a new bed... cleaned and cleaned and October came and they were 5x as bad as ever.
 I have tried every treatment I can think of and nothing helps except a spray made with 20 drops of grapefruit oil, 15 drops of eucalyptus and 15 drops of lemon.
 It is like a natural Lysol and gives me some relief when I spray it around the house but they never completely go away.
+It seems when you clean the house it stirs them up and theyre worse than ever.

 I was having the same issue.
 Get athlete foot spray.
 Spray your scalp and shoulders down.